SpencerCDixon/Gosu-Tutorial/readme.md

 ###<a name="keys"></a> Keys & Mouse Interaction

-In order to use keys in your Gosu game there are two major concepts to understand.
-Button down and button up.
+In order to use keys in your Gosu game there are two major concepts to understand: button down and button up.
 Gosu will call the methods #button_down and #button_up 60 frames per second.
 These methods need to be included in our Game class in order for them to be called.
 Both methods take an id as the parameter.
 You can then test what that